jpignata/somanymachines/content/tx/using-go-and-aws-parameter-store-for-portable-cli-tools.md

 Enter [Go][1].
 Go shines for this task.
-As long as you have the Go toolchain installed, you can repeatably build little tools across different architectures without worrying about gems or random packages or the like.
+As long as you have the Go toolchain installed, you can repeatably build little tools across different architectures without worrying about runtime versions or gems or npm packages or the like.
 [Go modules][2] introduced in 1.11 adds versioned packages to the build process which allows you to refer to specific dependencies that Go will fetch prior to build.
-This addressed the package prerequisites component of my local state problem.
+This addressed the software prerequisites component of my local state problem.
 All of the tools I've put together share a single repo called [toolbox][10] which has a single Makefile that builds each executable and installs them in my home bin directory.

-Unfortunately there was some state I couldn't eliminate entirely such as configuration specific to each tool.
-The requirement I had was that I would be able to use the tool immediately without setting up individual configuration files or copying things.
+Next step was to eliminate or centralize individual configuration data for each tool.
+The requirement I had was that I would be able to use the tool immediately without setting up multiple configuration files or copying things.
 At the same time I obviously didn't want to store things like access tokens in source control.
-For example, I often [Gist][3] files to share them with others so I have a small script that will accept a filename as an argument or contents from STDIN and return a gist URL.
+For example, I often [Gist][3] files to share them with others so I have a small script that will accept a filename as an argument or contents from STDIN and return a URL.
 This requires a GitHub personal access token with the ability to create new gists.
 Previously, my approach was to have a dotfile called `.github` where the token would be the payload.
 Each time I wanted to use the script on a new system, I'd either have to create a new personal access token or copy the contents of the file.
 Friction.

 \
 **[AWS Systems Manager][4] is a hodge-podge of** services built to help users administer AWS resources such as Amazon EC2 instances.
 One particularly useful feature in Systems Manager is called [Parameter Store][5]; it provides storage for configuration items that can be optionally encrypted via AWS Key Management Service (KMS).
-These configuration items can then be retrieved via an API call using AWS IAM authentication.
+These configuration items can then be retrieved via API calls using AWS IAM authentication.
 As a bonus, all calls to Parameter Store are logged in AWS CloudTrail which captures an audit log of every call to your configuration items with information about who requested it, when, and with what credentials.

 The best part?
 It's totally free.[^6]

 While not intended for this purpose, this service is an ideal place to keep configuration for local CLI tools that could be easily shared between computers.
 The [AWS SDK for Go][9] makes it dead simple to use Parameter Store:

 {{< highlight golang >}}
 package config